EgorZa1upa/PHMforRPI02W/README.md

 This script makes your Pi Zero 2 W a Portable Hacking Machine !
 Which will autologin your Raspberry Pi and can be used on usb interface with mobile phone!

-Install the Kali-Linux for u Pi
+Install the Kali-Linux for u Pi (kali-linux-2021.4-rpi-zero-2-w-armhf) usning (Etcher)

 Create ssh in BOOT